chimochio/civng/README.md

 The app starts with the top left cell of the screen being the top left cell of the map.
 There are two units, Larry and Benny (`L` and `B`) which move in turns.
 You can move it with `w/a/s/d/q/e`.

 Each unit has two movements per turn.
+You can cycle through active units with `.`.
 You start a new turn by pressing Return.

 Water `~` and mountains `A` are impassable.
+Hills `^` use up 2 movement points.

 You can toggle position markers (mostly for debugging purposes) with `shift-p`.